learn-js/learnjs/readme.md

 You'll need these things installed on your computer:
 - node.js
 - browserify and beefy

+Make sure you're read the intro to node and intro to browserify chapters before starting this project.
+(TODO: link to those chapters.)

 To get started, create a folder for your game.
 I'm calling it `node-rogue`: